Origin of life and speciation

 2. Evolution of early life forms, including prokaryotic and eukaryotic organisms.

-3. Speciation (e.g. genetic mechanisms, ecological factors, and hybridization).
+3. Speciation (e.g. genetic mechanisms, ecological factors, and hybridisation).

 4. Evolutionary processes such as adaptive radiation, convergent evolution and divergent evolution.